What is the Difference between Linebreeding and Inbreeding?

 Because of the potential for genetic health issues coming from this type of close genetic relationship of the parents, most reputable breeders try to avoid extremely close inbreeding.

-As you are looking for a new pet dog or a new working dog, understanding the difference between linebreeding vs. inbreeding can help you to find out more about the traits or health issues your new dog may have.
+As you are looking for a new pedigree dog or a new working dog, understanding the difference between linebreeding vs. inbreeding can help you find out more about the traits or health issues your new dog may have.

-If you find a reputable breeder who linebreeds for traits like a good temperament, trainability, and strong joints, that breeder will be able to tell you a lot about what the puppy will be like as it grows up with those traits.
-In many cases, you will find that breeders who linebreed also use genetic testing to ensure that they are breeding the healthiest dogs that they can.
+If you find a reputable kennel or dog breeder who linebreeds for traits like a good temperament, trainability, and strong joints, they will be able to tell you a lot about what the puppy will be like as it grows up with those gene pool traits.
+In many cases, you will find that breeders who use the linebred technique also use genetic testing to ensure that they are breeding the healthiest dogs that they can from their studs.

-On the other hand, finding out that the breeder you are considering getting a puppy from has extremely inbred dogs may be a sign that you should be cautious and ask questions about their puppies’ health.
+On the other hand, finding out that the breeder you are considering getting a pup from has extremely inbred dogs may be a sign that you should be cautious and ask questions about their puppies’ health and genetics.